Rio de Janeiro/Galeão International Airport: History

 At the end of the war, Santos Dumont Airport was unable to handle the increased tonnage of aircraft flying on international routes and number of passengers.
 For this reason, international flights were gradually moved to the site of the Air Force Base.
 The services were however precarious and a decision was made to build a brand new passenger terminal, opposite to the Air Force Base, across the runway.

 On 1 February 1952, the new passenger terminal was opened and remained in use with enlargements until 1977.
 This terminal is used presently by passenger flights operated by the Brazilian Air Force.
 The cargo terminal is also located in the area and all-cargo aircraft usually park at its adjoining apron.
 The whole complex is now informally known as the "old Galeão".

 In the beginning of the 1970s, the airport was Brazil's major international and domestic air-hub.
 Between 1973 and 1987 the airport was managed by ARSA, until ARSA was incorporated by Infraero on 27 February 1987, an agency then recently created by the Brazilian government.
 Infraero was the administrator until 2013.

-As proof of the airport's prestige, the Concorde made its scheduled maiden flight with Air France on 21 January 1976, flying from Paris–Charles de Gaulle to Galeão via Dakar.
+As proof of the airport's prestige, the Concorde made its maiden scheduled flight with Air France on 21 January 1976, flying from Paris–Charles de Gaulle to Galeão via Dakar.
 Those twice-weekly flights were discontinued in 1982.
 Furthermore, the 007 – James Bond production Moonraker (1979) shows the Concorde touching down at Galeão.

 On 6 June 1967, in response to the growth of air traffic in Brazil, the Brazilian government initiated studies concerning the renovation of airport infrastructure in the country.
 As part of the conclusions of these studies, because of their location, strategic importance, and security issues, new passenger facilities would be constructed in the Galeão Air Force Base in Rio de Janeiro and the São Paulo Air Force Base in São Paulo.